Why Livestock Guardian Dogs?

 And that is exactly what we want to provide.

 We are happy to say that since starting this rural-based livestock guardian dog rescue mission, we have received immense support from shelters, dog owners, and other rescue organizations from coast to coast.
 We are filling a need in the rescue community, helping a very specific type of dog find happiness in the right environment.
 Since learning of our organization, numerous well-meaning city-dwelling individuals who found themselves struggling with a trendy livestock guardian breed dog in their urban environment have contacted us for help finding their beloved animal a more suitable country home.
-Shelters are contacting us to help farm breed dogs in their care get safely out and matched with adopters who understand the breeds and can provide the environment they need.
+Shelters are contacting us to help livestock guardian breed dogs in their care get safely out and matched with adopters who understand the breeds and can provide the environment they need.
 We are making a difference.

 If you'd like to help create positive change in the life of a livestock guardian breed dog in need, there are many ways you can do so!
 Adopting is of course a fantastic way to help, but if you are not in a position to bring another dog into your life, donations and sponsorships are always needed in order to keep the rescue moving forward.
 And if you can't donate, just spread the word.

 The more people who learn of our our mission, the more dogs we can help!

 We thank you sincerely for your support.